finkelshtein/academic-kickstart/content/authors/dmitri/_index.md

 - Visitors
 ---

-I am an Associate Professor of Swansea University.
+I'm an Associate Professor of Swansea University.

-My main research interests are in theory of complex systems and, therefore, they are in the interplay of mathematical physics, functional analysis, PDE, and probability theory. welcome
+My research is mainly about the topics in analysis, PDE, mathematical physics, and probability inspired by and used in the theory of complex systems.

-In particular, I have worked on problems dealing with infinite-dimensional analysis, applications of methods of functional analysis and probability theory to mathematical physics, Gibbs measures, point processes, stochastic dynamics and scaling limits, mathematical biology.
-Currently, I am actively working in the study of non-local evolution equations arising as (mesoscopics) limits for dynamics of the considered complex systems.
+I have dealt with infinite-dimensional analysis, applications of methods of functional analysis and probability theory to mathematical physics, Gibbs measures, point processes, stochastic dynamics and scaling limits, mathematical biology.
+Currently, I am actively working in the study of non-local evolution equations arising as scaling limits for dynamics of the considered complex systems.